-Edward Snowden Tells NPR: 'I Have Been Criticizing The Russian Government'
+Edward Snowden Tells NPR: The Executive Branch 'Sort Of Hacked The Constitution'

 Former National Security Agency contractor Edward Snowden, who revealed some of the agency's top surveillance programs, has a memoir slated to hit shelves Tuesday.